mnshimiyimana/Let-sGO/README.md

 	- once the node modules are installed, ensure the configurations in "src/config.json" file is valid.

-	- then execute the command, "npm start"
+	- then execute the command, "npm run start"

 	- Then you are ready to use the web application. (localhost:3000)